 This usually requires a liquid “resist stripper,” which chemically alters the resist to no longer adhere to the substrate.
 Alternatively, the photoresist may be removed by a plasma containing oxygen, which oxidizes it.

 This process is called ash and resembles dry etching.
 The use of 1-Methyl-2-pyrrolidone (NMP) solvent for photoresist is another method used to remove an image.
 When the resist has been dissolved, the solvent can be removed by heating to 80 °C without leaving any residue.

 The method of removing is classified as follows:

 1.Organic solvent removal: Removal of photoresist by organic solvent

 2.Inorganic solvents: By the use of some inorganic solvents, the organic carbon in the organic matter of the photoresist is oxidized to carbon dioxide and then removed

 3.Dry removal of photoresist: stripping photoresist by plasma

-In addition to the main process, some auxiliary process also often used, such as large area uniform corrosion to reduce the thickness of the substrate, or the process of remove the edge uneven.
-Generally, in the production of semiconductor chips or other elements, a substrate needs to be repeated many times.
+In addition to the main process, some auxiliary processes are often used, such as large-area uniform corrosion to reduce,e the thickness of the substrate, or remove the edge uneven.
+Generally, in semiconductor chips or other elements, a substrate needs to be repeated many times.